Got to Get You into My Life

 "Got to Get You into My Life" is a song by the English rock band the Beatles, first released in 1966 on their album Revolver.
 It was written by Paul McCartney and credited to Lennon–McCartney.
-The song is a homage to the Motown Sound, with colourful brass instrumentation and lyrics that suggest a psychedelic experience.
 "It's actually an ode to pot," McCartney explained.

 A cover version by Cliff Bennett and the Rebel Rousers, produced by McCartney, peaked at number six in 1966 in the UK.
-The song was issued in the United States as a single from the Rock 'n' Roll Music compilation album in 1976, six years after the Beatles disbanded.
+The original Beatles version was issued in several countries as a single from the Rock 'n' Roll Music compilation album in 1976, six years after the Beatles disbanded, and reached number one in Canada.
 Another cover version by Earth, Wind & Fire from the Sgt.
 Pepper's Lonely Hearts Club Band film soundtrack peaked at number nine in the US in 1978.

 Composition and recording

 Though officially credited to Lennon–McCartney, McCartney was primarily responsible for the writing of the song, to which he also contributed lead vocals.
 It was recorded at Abbey Road Studios between 7 April and 17 June 1966 and evolved considerably between the first takes and the final version released on album.
 The song seems to have been hard to arrange until the soul-style horns, strongly reminiscent of the Stax' Memphis soul and Motown sound, were introduced.
 The original version of the track, taped on the second day of the Revolver sessions, featured an arrangement that included harmonium and acoustic guitar, and a partly a-cappella section (repeating the words "I need your love") sung by McCartney, John Lennon and George Harrison.
 In the description of author Robert Rodriguez, relative to the "R&B-styled shouter" that the band completed in June, this version was "more Haight-Ashbury than Memphis".
 Author Devin McKinney similarly views the early take as "radiat[ing] peace in a hippie vein", and he recognises the arrangement as a forerunner to the sound adopted by the Beach Boys over 1967–1968 on their albums Smiley Smile and Wild Honey.

 The brass was close-miked in the bells of the instruments, then put through a limiter.
 This session, on 18 May, marked the first time that the Beatles had used a horn section.

 The song starts with a blaring brass fanfare, McCartney's vocals entering at 0:07.
 The chorus of the song appears at 1:04, with the song's title sung.
 The song then switches between a verse and the refrain.
 A short electric guitar solo appears at 1:53 and at 2:10 the horn fanfare re-enters.
 The song closes with fading vocals of McCartney.